 - No historical data

-Gosquared is another real-time focused web analytics software like chartbeat.
-The feature sets are similar and is less flexible that GA when it comes to segmentation and historical data.
+Gosquared is another real-time focused web analytics software like Chartbeat.
+The feature sets are similar and are less flexible that GA when it comes to segmentation and historical data.

 - Data- as real time as it gets